Dear readers of ADxS.org, please forgive the disruption.

 In the USA, DHEA has been freely available as a dietary supplement since 1994.

-• Studies of dietary supplements containing DHEA showed partly the absence, partly a considerably higher DHEA content than indicated.
+• Studies of dietary supplements containing DHEA have shown the absence of DHEA in some cases and a significantly higher DHEA content than stated in others.

-• A vaginal insert for dyspareunia has been approved since 2016 (Intrarosa®).72
+• A vaginal insert for dyspareunia has been approved since 2016 (Intrarosa®).107

-Source: Mayo Foundation for Medical Education and Research (MFMER)73
+Source: Mayo Foundation for Medical Education and Research (MFMER)108

-DHEA should generally not be used during pregnancy or breastfeeding.
+DHEA should not be used during pregnancy or breastfeeding.

 • Antipsychotics

-• DHEA may reduce the effectiveness of antipsychotics
+• DHEA can reduce the effectiveness of antipsychotics

 • Carbamazepine

-• DHEA may interfere with the efficacy of carbamazepine
+• DHEA can impair the efficacy of carbamazepine

-• DHEA increases estrogen levels (especially in men)
+• DHEA increases oestrogen levels (especially in men)

-• DHEA can therefore enhance the effect of estrogen
+• DHEA can therefore enhance the effect of oestrogen

 • Nausea